URLhttps://learnscript.net/en/obs-python-scripting/scripts/

 Python Script Functions Exported to OBS

-OBS supports the inclusion of whitespace characters in Python script descriptions
+OBS supports the inclusion of whitespace characters in script descriptions

 exports.py